espace/bodytrace/README.md

 where:
 ####user_name [Required]:
-> http authentication user_name required to handle BodyTrace requests.
+> http authentication user_name required to parse BodyTrace requests.

 ####password [Required]:
-> http authentication password required to handle BodyTrace requests.
+> http authentication password required to parse BodyTrace requests.

 ####BodytraceMeasurement [Optional & default: BodytraceMeasurement]
 > Name of the model which will hold requests data comes from BodyTrace API.